aakarshgoel96/kiranalogy/README.md

 5. Move to the project directory.

    cd kiranalogy

+6. Place the file https://drive.google.com/open?id=0B1nE0jfVT8AbOV9jX29DQjdrMzg into muse Folder and rename it with musedb.csv

-6. You are all set to run the development server
+7. You are all set to run the development server

    python manage.py runserver

-7. Visit [http://localhost:8000][localhost] in your browser & you are all set.
+8. Visit [http://localhost:8000][localhost] in your browser & you are all set.
    [localhost]: http://localhost:8000/

 We have added the database file(db.sqlite3), So there is not need to setup the database

-please place the file https://drive.google.com/open?id=0B1nE0jfVT8AbOV9jX29DQjdrMzg into kiranalogy/muse/